eForms Logo

 Download: PDFMS Word, OpenDocument

-Month-to-Month Lease Agreement – Known as a “tenancy-at-will,” which has no end date and can be terminated with 30 days’ notice by either party.
+Month-to-Month Lease Agreement – Known as a “tenancy-at-will,” which has no end date and can be terminated with specific notice given to the tenant.

 Download: PDF